ArtHitParade

 — Christie's (@ChristiesInc) March 15, 2017

-"It is a hand scroll 2.10 m long and 35 cm high painted in ink and colors.
-There are nine characters overall.
+There are nine characters overall in this hand scroll 2.10 m long and 35 cm high painted in ink and colors.
 The kings are riding in vacillating attitudes and four grooms attend to assure that their honorable masters will not fall.

 Although his work is not uncommon, Ren Renfa was probably not a professional artist : he made his career as an imperial official in charge of the regulation of rivers.